LAmango/fulcrum-website/content/blog/website-platforms.md

 ---
 # Budget Platforms

+We trust everyone had a great holiday and stuffed like a turkey!
 In this weeks blog we will be discussing website platforms.
 It's been established that you need years of experience and all this background knowledge to create a simple website for your business.
 The truth is that there's plenty of plug-in applications used to create websites.
 Wix, Weebly, WordPress, and SquareSpace are all great ways to get started constructing a feel for your website.
 Using the templates provided, you can customize a plan or replicate an idea you like.
 If you are a first time business owner or you've started a side business, simple websites are a great form of passive advertising.

 # Plan Your Website-Ask Questions